- About ME

 - 9 credits of ME research under the advisor's independent study number which includes 6 credits ME590 followed by 3 credits ME695.
 Typically students will register for 3 credits per term.

-- 3 credits of letter-graded graduate level cognates, 400 or above
+- 3 credits of letter-graded graduate level cognates, 400 level or above

 - 6 credits mathematics or equivalent courses (See Acceptable Math list)